-Copy Paste the contents of this page into Sublime and use Regex to create a CSV.
+Either scrape the content from the source code.
+Or select the text and Copy Paste the contents into Sublime and use Regex to create a CSV.

 The source code for this page reflects the same content that is loaded.
 You could use wget to scrape it or a Python script.

-Use a bash script to get source code.
+Use a bash script to get the source code.

-Then use a Regex Macro in Sublime to convert data to a CSV.
+Then use regular expressions to convert data to a CSV.

 Emails from Hex to ASCII

 When you scrape these profiles you will see that the emails are encoded in Hex.

 At this point it should be a good idea to open the CSV file in Excel.

 The problem with CSV is that the encoding of characters is different.
 So for instance, accents or letters like ñ will not show up correctly.